Build an Effective Timetable and how to do Advanced Cramming!

 - Avoid burnout and last-minute panic.

-Your Overall goal is to turn the grid greener — but remember, progress isn’t always linear.
-Some topics may slip back to yellow or red, and that’s normal.
+Step 3: Over time, the goal is to turn the grid progressively greener.
+However, it is perfectly normal for some topics to move backwards from green to yellow or red as your understanding is tested more deeply.
+Progress isn’t always linear.
 The key is to keep reviewing and updating.
 Don't worry if things appear to be going red again - its actually worse if everything turns green too quickly as it shows you are probably not being honest with yourself about how difficult the topics are for you.

+Interleaving involves switching between different topics during a study session.
+For example, instead of studying Beethoven for an entire hour, you might revise Beethoven, Handel, and Mozart within the same session.
 This approach helps your brain spot connections between musical styles, periods, and compositional techniques.
-For instance, comparing Baroque ornamentation to Romantic harmony builds a deeper understanding than rote memorisation ever could.
+For instance, comparing Baroque and Romantic harmony builds a deeper understanding than rote memorisation ever could.

 - Choose three contrasting set works from different styles.